karoru23/WSI-PeruDB/README.md

     <img src="images/comparing.png" alt="map" width="300" height="200">
   </a>

-Users can download dataset information for each department or station, based on their respective sample types.
+Users can download dataset information in an excel format for each department or station, based on their respective sample types.

 ```
 wsiperudb.download_dataset()